leiizko/cod4_trueskill_plugin/README.md

 ## Added functions
 ```
 * TS_Rate( <number of teams>, <team rankings> )
+  !
+Players must be added with TS_AddPlayer function first !
   - <number of teams>: Integer, number of teams in game, each player counts as a team in FFA mode
   - <team rankings>: String, team placements separated by space.
 Lower number is better, same numbers is a tie.
   Needs to be in a specfic order, the string gets tokenized into an array.
 Array index+1 represents a team.
 Example: